eatahine/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tail -n 10 /etc/passwd -Display the last 10 lines of /etc/passwd
 head -n 10 /etc/passwd -Display the first 10 lines of /etc/passwd
-grep -n 3 iacta -script that displays the third line of the file iacta
+grep -n 3 iacta -script that displays the third line of the file iacta ls -la > ls_cwd_content -script that writes into the file ls_cwd_content the result of the command ls -la